BiodiversityDataScienceCorp/milkfli-mapping/README.md

 + Outputs (contents are not under version control):
 + SRC: directory containing R scripts for gathering occurrence data, running forecast models, and creating map outputs.
   + main.R: describe what main.R does!
   + list each additional file in src/, and give a brief description of its purpose
++ Photos
+  + Contains images used in repository

 ## How do I run the code?
 The code used in this project is in R. Therefore, there are two options: